Simucube/simucube-docs.github.io/docs/ActivePedal/Mechanical adjustments.md

 ## Pedal face height

-To change height of pedal face
+To adjust the height of pedal face:

 1. Loosen, don’t remove, the two (2) screws fixing the pedal, one on each side
 2. Adjust the pedal height